The5thAxiom/vitc-professor-scraper/README.md

 # vitc-professor-scraper
-A simple web scraper to get information about SCOPE faculty members of VIT, Chennai
+A simple web scraper to get information about faculty members of VIT, Chennai

 # How to use
 - `make clear`: Clear previously generated links and information